Stilmark/Base/README.md

 - **Routing**: A simple and fast router with middleware support.
 - **Controllers**: A base controller to extend for application logic.
 - **Response Rendering**: Helpers for sending JSON and CSV responses.
+- **Session Management**: Secure session handling with timeout management and flash data support.
+- **CSRF Protection**: Time-bucketed CSRF tokens with automatic rotation and origin validation.
-- **Authentication**: Multi-provider OAuth2 support (e.g., Google) and middleware for protecting routes.
+- **Authentication**: Multi-provider OAuth2 support (e.g., Google) with session regeneration and timeout management.
 - **JWT Support**: JSON Web Token generation and validation with configurable claims and expiration.
 - **Logging**: PSR-3 compliant logging with built-in Rollbar integration.
 - **Helper Utilities**: Static methods for common tasks like string manipulation.